Gangwon Province Governor Choi Moon-soon (center). (Yonhap)

-“Given the two Koreas are practically not talking to each other, how do you remain so optimistic as to suggest a resumption?” asked one correspondent from German news agency dpa.
+“Given the two Koreas are not practically talking to each other, how do you remain so optimistic as to suggest a resumption?” asked a correspondent for German news agency dpa

-Gov. Choi admitted that the two Koreas remain at odds, but he stressed relevant parties are exhausting efforts to restore dialogue.
-He said he hopes such endeavors will open the way for a resumption to the tours.
+Gov. Choi admitted that the two Koreas remain at odds, but stressed relevant parties are working to restore dialogue.
+He said he hopes such endeavors will help resume the tours.

-Gov. Choi treaded carefully, saying, “A North Korean killed the tourist because she set foot on the restricted area.
-After the incident, North Korea delivered safety assurances to Hyundai Asan, our tour operator.”
+Gov. Choi said, “A North Korean guard killed the tourist because she set foot on a fenced-off military area near the tourism zone.
+After the incident, North Korea delivered safety assurances to our tour operator Hyundai Asan.”

-Participants also engaged in heated discussion as to whether the resumption would violate UN sanctions due to bulk cash injected into North Korea upon reopening the tours.
+Participants also discussed whether the resumption would violate UN sanctions because of bulk cash North Korea could gain from the tours.

 “If North Korea receives a large amount of money in exchange for the tours, that could constitute a violation of the UN sanctions.
-Given you want a resumption, any idea to circumvent that?” questioned a Xinhua news agency correspondent.
+Do you see any way to bypass them?” asked a correspondent for Chinese news agency Xinhua.

-When asked whether North Korea is bluffing about demolishing existing resort facilities at Kumgangsan, Gov. Choi said, “I am not quite sure of it but certain it’s a demonstration of discontent with where the two Koreas stand now.”
+When asked whether North Korea is bluffing about demolishing existing resort facilities at Kumgangsan, Gov. Choi said, “I’m not quite sure but do know that it’s a demonstration of discontent with where the two Koreas stand now.”

 “Let the leaders of the two Koreas and US discuss denuclearization.
-On the sidelines, we carry on exchanges with the North.
-This is how I see the resumption could get off the ground,” Choi said.
+On the sidelines, we will carry on exchanges with Pyongyang.
+That’s how I see the resumption could get off the ground.”

 By Choi Si-young (firstname.lastname@example.org